olk/kscrapy/README.md

 	'auto.offset.reset': 'latest'
 }
 ```

----
-**Custom stats extensions**
+### Custom stats extensions

-`kscrapy` comes with a custom Scrapy stats extension that:
+**kscrapy** provides a custom Scrapy stats extension to log and publish statistics to a Kafka topic:

 1. logs basic scraping statistics every minute (*frequency can be configured by the scrapy setting* `KAFKA_LOGSTATS_INTERVAL`)
 2. At **end-of-day**, will publish logging statistics to a Kafka topic (specified by the scrapy setting `KSCRAPY_STATS_TOPIC`).
    1. Each summary message will be published with a key specifying the summary date (`2024-02-27`) for easy identification.
-3. If the spider is shutdown or closed, due to a deployment etc, a summary payload will also be sent to a kafka topic (`KSCRAPY_STATS_TOPIC`)
+   2. If the spider is shutdown or closed, due to a deployment etc, a summary payload will also be sent to a kafka topic (`KSCRAPY_STATS_TOPIC`)

-To enable this custom extension, disable the standard LogStats extension and modify your `settings.py` to include the below:
 ```
 # Kafka topic for capturing stats
 KSCRAPY_STATS_TOPIC = 'ScrapyStats'